Websoft9Archive/ansible-cloudbeaver/docs/solution-more.md

 Take the steps below:

-1. log in the RabbitMQ backend, open 【Manage】>【Staff】 and find the user account, of which you want to change password;
+1. log in the CloudBeaver backend, open 【Manage】>【Staff】 and find the user account, of which you want to change password;

 2. start to change the password.